eschlot/WiiStep/README.md

 Development Environment**.

 The environment is suitable for authoring Objective-C sources against familiar Framework-APIs for intended execution on the Wii.
-Produces fully-linked ELF/DOL executables, loadable by nearly all [homebrew methods](http://wiibrew.org).
+It produces fully-linked ELF/DOL executables, loadable by nearly all [homebrew methods](http://wiibrew.org).